alvinwan/mirrorvr/README.md

 <script src="https://cdn.jsdelivr.net/gh/alvinwan/mirrorvr@0.2.1/dist/mirrorvr.min.js"></script>
 ```

-Then, add the `camera-listener` AFRAME component to your camera, like below:
+Then, add the `camera-listener` and `onload-init-mirrorvr` AFRAME components to your camera, like below:

 ```
-<a-camera camera-listener></a-camera>
+<a-camera camera-listener onload-init-mirrorvr></a-camera>
 ```

 That's it!
 Then, load your project on both your **phone** and your **desktop**.
 The script by default synchronizes the camera only, which suffices for the point-and-click adventure game featured above.